ntd284/Application_of_sales_analysis/README.md

 - How can sales trends be analyzed monthly?
 - What stocks are running low, and when should they be added?

+## Project Workflow

+1. Data ingestion:

+To simulate product checkouts, [Sales_Dataset](Datasource) will be used in the Kafka producer.